k-g-j/sticker-book/README.md

 <img width="878" alt="Screen Shot 2022-05-26 at 7 16 18 PM" src="https://user-images.githubusercontent.com/91970214/170594503-84c3623a-52af-4ca2-8609-eef2beca13a3.png">

 ## Description
+Sticker Book is that feeling of nostalgia from your super cool childhood sticker-covered notebook in the form of a Goal-tracking web app!
+A reward can be something simple.
+And a goal can be too.
+With Sticker Book, that reward can come in the form of a sticker.
+And those stickers can be the simple pleasures that motivate you toward you achieving your goals!

 ## User Story

+As a User with a goal.
+I want to motivate myself to achieve that goal.
+With light-hearted rewards and step-by-step accountability.
+Through a customizable arrangeable Sticker Page,
+An ability to add new goals and stickers,
+An ability to add new steps,
+And an ability to mark my goal as complete!
+I also want to see other users goals.
+And give them encouragment too!

 ## Installation
 1. Clone the repo